 The Group builds close and trustworthy relationship with our staff through a people-oriented philosophy and innovative management.
-The Group attaches great importance to our staff and considers them as company's important assets.
+The Group attaches great importance to our staff through providing a good working environment under the Group's internal employee management policies.
 We provide a reasonable and satisfactory remuneration and benefit system to each employee.
 In addition, the Group has also offered the staff with safe and healthy working environment, related training for staff as well as building a working environment filled with cooperative and friendly staff.